...Precocious Little Heroine With Ageless Appeal

-...Precocious Little Heroine With Ageless Appeal Alice In Wonderland A unique and very appealing collection can be acquired if you desire to purchase only dolls and items pertaining to the beloved classic by Lewis Carroll.
-Alice In Wonderland.
+Alice In Wonderland....
+A unique and very appealing collection can be acquired if you desire to purchase only dolls and items about the beloved classic by Lewis Carroll, Alice In Wonderland.
 Carroll's precocious little heroine has captured hearts young and old for over a century.

 can only attest to the popularity of Alice's ageless appeal.
 If you

-The early print of the child reading an "Alice in Wonderland"
+early print of the child reading an "Alice in Wonderland"

-During the early 1950's, A & H Dolls produced a Marcie "Read and Play" series.
-The first of this line was "Lovely Alice".
-A 7" all hard plastic doll with sleep eyes, Alice was packaged in a cellophane window box with the Wonder Book., "Adventures From the Original Alice in Wonderland".
-Advertising for this particular doll stated "...imagine reading this wonderful story while holding an exact replica of Alice right in your hands".
+During the early 1950s, A & H Dolls produced a Marcie "Read and Play" series.
+The first of this line was "Lovely Alice."
+A 7" all hard plastic doll with sleep eyes, Alice was packaged in a cellophane window box with the Wonder Book., "Adventures From the Original Alice in Wonderland."
+Advertising for this particular doll stated, "...imagine reading this wonderful story while holding an exact replica of Alice right in your hands".

 The white mohair rabbit is lovingly hugged by an image of Alice executed by the Queen of doll design, Madame Alexander.
 This particular doll is using the Margaret mold.
 All hard plastic, she was manufactured circa 1948.